ellraiser/love-test-report/README.md

 The action will look for specific header comment in the markdown in the format of:
 `<!-- PASSED 32 || FAILED 1 || SKIPPED 0 || TIME 0.004 -->`
 This is then used to set the totals for the overview + badge

+This action won't generate checks on public PRs due to Github Action restrictions on write access in actions.